friendsofagape/autographa-live/README.md

 yarn start
 ```

+#### Known Issues
+Autographa Live (as of now) supports minimal tags and therefore is not ideal for importing heavily tagged data, as these would be ignored and would not be recoverable later.
+Therefore, importing from Paratext Cloud should be done with this in mind as it may cause data loss and unwanted changes in formatting.

+The intended workflow is for users to start drafting in Autogrpaha Live and then upload/export these in to more feature-rich/heavy editors like Paratext and should not be done the other way round unless for minor updates.

 ## Contributing
 If you'd like to contribute, please fork the repository and make changes as you'd like.
 Pull requests are warmly welcome.
 Please read the [CONTRIBUTE](https://github.com/friendsofagape/autographa-live/blob/master/CONTRIBUTE.md) page for details on our code of conduct, and the process for submitting pull requests.